 2010 – R Palmer

-The most important factor to note here is that 7 of the last 10 editions of the event, including the last six, have been won by a player who had played in the Sentry Tournament of champions event the week before, so it pays to focus on those who teed it up at Kapalua.
+The most important factor to note here is that seven of the last ten editions of the event, including six of the last seven, have been won by a player who had played in the Sentry Tournament of champions event the week before, so it pays to focus on those who teed it up at Kapalua.

-The last player to win here without playing in Maui the week before was Russell Henley in 2013.
-Henley is also the only player in the last ten years to bag their first tour title here.
+Until last year we were on a streak of six from six in relation to this stat however Cameron Smith’s victory in 2020 broke the run.
+Prior to the Aussie’s success the last player to win here without playing in Maui the week before was Russell Henley in 2013.
+Henley is also officially the only player in the last ten years to bag their first tour title here, however Smith’s previous success was in the Zurich pairs event so realistically you can say he added to that number.

 As we can see from the table below, which shows the finish of the winner of the Sony at Kapalua the week before, while it is not necessarily the case that the player who has won in Honolulu was right in the mix at Kapalua, a solid week there certainly appears to be the order of the day with Jimmy Walker’s 21st place finish in 2014 being the worst showing of any of the seven winners here who had played the previous week.